JossDuff/liquidator_v1/README.md

 ## Phase 3: Scale
 - using get_logs or get_logs_paginated might be more efficient than query
 - Determine smallest accurate amount of current users.
 Phase 1 just took all users who entered a market, but we could also maybe use marketExited to find out which users are still around
-- make the redis db secure
+- make the redis db secure (close ports?)
+- use complex redis data structures to represent data instead of serializing/deserializing every time
 - multithread
 - batching RPC calls (multicall)
 - websocket instead of https for performance (maybe no.  End goal is to be on IPC anyways)